 8. Ariadne

 That’s the first few dozen pages of this book, but it opens up into something entirely different that I didn’t expect.
 It is the story of Ariadne, not Theseus in the Minotaur.
-Theseus, in this book, is an excellent example of inflated egos and toxic masculinity.
+In this book, Theseus is an excellent example of inflated egos and toxic masculinity.
 Many men are, and Ariadne herself is a naive child who has to do a lot of growing.
 Also, Ariadne has to become powerful on her terms.
-So, I wasn’t sure about what happened to her often and her involvement with Dionysus.
+So, I wasn’t sure what happened to her often and her involvement with Dionysus.
 It is the most fun of these novel retellings of Greek mythology.

 Author: Jennifer Saint